-While the Provost Committee created a blueprint for collaboration between faculty and staff from various schools within the university, Hennessy created the Stanford Institute for the Environment in 2004 to serve as the initiative’s centerpiece and focal point.
+While the Provost Committee created a blueprint for collaboration between faculty and staff from various schools within the university, Hennessy launched the Stanford Institute for the Environment in 2004 to serve as the initiative’s centerpiece and focal point.
 He appointed Professors Buzz Thompson and Jeff Koseff as its founding faculty directors.
 Debbie Drake Dunne became executive director in 2009.

 The Institute was envisioned as a unique hub for Stanford’s environmental researchers, bringing together experts from across the university’s seven schools to pursue interdisciplinary, solutions-oriented research addressing the planet’s most complex environmental challenges.